ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mqtt-client/README.md

 ### subscriptions
 Comma separated list of topics that are not covered by existing states.
-Received messages are converted to states within the adapters namespace (e.g. mqtt.0) and subscribed.
+Received messages are converted to states within the adapter's namespace (e.g. mqtt.0) and subscribed.
 You can remove topics after all states have been created.

 ### publish prefix